emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

       Crypto-Binding TLV (Response),
       Result TLV (Success) ->

-      // Compound MAC calculated using keys generated from EAP methods X and Y and the TLS tunnel.
+      // Compound-MAC calculated using keys generated from EAP methods X and Y and the TLS tunnel.
 Compound keys are generated using keys generated from EAP methods X and Y and the TLS tunnel.